Let's look at the different drawing papers and surfaces available to coloured pencil artists.

-The comparisons are not exact, but the usual 300gsm watercolour paper compares with 140lb and a 400gsm paper with 188lb.
+The comparisons are not exact, but the common 300gsm watercolour paper compares with 140lb, and a 400gsm paper with 188lb.
 I would not recommend that you use a paper with a weight under 125gsm (approx 60lb).

 Watercolour papers come in Hot Pressed, Cold Pressed or 'Not', and Rough surfaces.

-Other drawing papers can be labelled Plate, Smooth, Vellum or Satin.
+You will also find papers labelled as Plate, Smooth, Vellum or Satin.

 Talking of coloured papers, you might like to check out the page on working coloured pencil on black paper for tips and techniques.

 Some drawing papers come in pads with one edge secured with either glue or a spiral binding so they open like a book.

 Others come in blocks that are secured around all the edges so that they are pre-stretched for watercolour use.
 This can confuse the new artist, who cannot find a simple way to remove the top sheet.
 The trick is to inspect the edges of the block.
 Eventually you will find an area that has no seal, often a corner but sometimes along an edge.
 Carefully separate the top sheet using the edge of a plastic ruler or similar smooth, blunt instrument.
 This will avoid tearing the next sheet down, which is possible if you use a knife.

 Paper is a mixture of fibres mixed with water and traditionally made by hand in a mould.
 However, these days they are more commonly made by machine.
 The fibres enter the machine as a slurry mixture which is drained of as much water as possible and the resulting wet, felt like material is pressed between rollers and then dried.